beeauvin/obsidian/readme.md

 A comprehensive reactive messaging framework providing type-safe messaging primitives with Pulses, Channels, and Streams.
 Built for Swift's actor system with natural language APIs and immutable message design.

 ### **Obsidian** (Umbrella Module)
-The main module that imports and exposes Core, Foundation, and Flow modules.
-Import `Obsidian` to access all Obsidian features: utilities, protocols, and reactive messaging.
+The main module re-exports Foundation and Flow.
+Import `Obsidian` to access all Obsidian features: protocols and reactive messaging.

 ## Getting Started